-Is there really a difference between Business analytics and business intelligence?
+Is there really a difference between business analytics and business intelligence?
 The truth is that they have the same goal.
-Business analytics and business intelligence both exist to increase the efficiency and viability of a business by utilizing data analysis.
+When it comes to comparing business analytics vs. business intelligence, they both exist to increase the efficiency and viability of a business by utilizing data analysis.
 Most businesses use the terms interchangeably and get along just fine.
 If you really want to understand where people draw the line, there are two popular opinions.

 Intelligence is what you have and analytics is what you do with it